-Despite the recommendation of the UK NSC, and Wales' own history of social deprivation and industrial heritage there are no pilots or studies in Wales to study the effectiveness of lung health checks.
+Despite the recommendation of the UK NSC, and Wales' own history of social deprivation and industrial heritage there are currently no pilots or studies in Wales to study the effectiveness of lung health checks.

-A pilot is planned for Wales, but data and evidence used to inform the UK NSC recommendation came from research largely taking place across England, and Scotland.
+One is planned for Wales, but data and evidence used to inform the UK NSC recommendation and UK Government commitment came from research largely taking place across England.

-Tenovus Cancer Care has been closely involved in the development of a lung health check pilot as a 3rd sector partner.
-The pilot will be carried out within the Cwm Taf University Health Board area from late 2022/early 2023 onwards.
+Tenovus Cancer Care has been closely involved in the development of the lung health check pilot as a 3rd sector partner.
+The pilot will be carried out within the Cwm Taf University Health Board area from autumn 2023 onwards.

 Less clear is the development and rolling out of a targeted lung cancer screening programme across Wales.
-The Welsh Government has not said whether it will direct Public Health Wales to implement a targeted lung cancer screening programme in light of a positive recommendation from the UK NSC.
+The Welsh Government has not yet said whether it will direct Public Health Wales to implement a targeted lung cancer screening programme in light of the positive recommendation from the UK NSC and the decision taken by the UK Government with regards to the phased introduction of a screening programme in England.

-The introduction of targeted lung cancer screening across Wales could prevent more than 20% of lung cancer deaths amongst those screened and improve outcomes for many more patients.
+The introduction of targeted lung cancer screening across Wales could prevent more than 20% of lung cancer deaths amongst those screened and improve health outcomes for many more patients.

 A new screening programme would complement smoking cessation services.
-Trials have shown that smokers who attend Lung Health Checks are more likely to successfully stop smoking, especially if they were identified for screening.
+Studies and trial data demonstrates that smokers who attend Lung Health Checks are more likely to successfully stop smoking, especially if they were identified for screening.

-By targeting smokers between the ages of 55 and 77, it is predicted that many lung cancers could be identified at a much earlier stage.
+By targeting smokers between the ages of 55 and 75, it is predicted that many lung cancers could be identified at a much earlier stage.